DahDahDahRen/DahDahDahRen/README.md

 # Hi, I'm Joshua Macanip!
-## Hobbyist Full-Stack Developer from the Philippines. 💻😊
+## Hobbyist Odin Student Full-Stack Developer from the Philippines. 💻😊
 ### Nickname?, DahDahDahRen 👋

 - 👀 I’m interested in all things related to Cat, Anime, Law, and other things.